 CT Scans

-A CT scan, which you may hear called a cat scan or a computed tomography scan, use a string of scans from various angles to generate cross-sectional images of the blood vessels and soft tissues within the body.
-These scans can be administered quickly, which makes them ideal for situations involving trauma or potential emergency, like internal bleeding.
+A CT scan, which you may hear called a CT scan or a computed tomography scan, uses a string of scans from various angles to generate cross-sectional images of the blood vessels and soft tissues within the body.
+These scans can be administered quickly, which makes them ideal for situations involving trauma or potential emergencies, like internal bleeding.
 CT scans do use radiation, which doctors will try to avoid when possible, but they are still non-invasive and safe.

-• Spine CT scans identify problems like the spinal canal narrowing, herniated discs, and fractures
+- Spine CT scans identify problems like spinal canal narrowing, herniated discs, and fractures

 X-Rays